 “If I have a daughter or son who is leopard print like me I will teach them to love themselves no matter what they look like because nothing can get to you if you have profoundly entrenched confidence and self love.” – Sinenhlanhla londiwe Meyiwa Magcaba

 By Sinenhlanhla londiwe Meyiwa Magcaba •

-Half the time I forget that I have leopard print on my body but the minute I see a girl or woman or even a guy with legs, arms and back that are immaculate I can not help but think of my legs, arms and back, I can not help but think about if they also cringe like I do when they see my leopard print.
+Half the time, I forget that I have leopard print on my body but the minute I see a girl or woman or even a guy with legs, arms and back that are immaculate, I cannot help but think of my legs, arms and back, I can not help but think about if they also cringe like I do when they see my leopard print.

-If I have a daughter or son who is leopard print like me I will teach them to love themselves no matter what they look like because nothing can get to you if you have profoundly entreched confidence and self love.
+If I have a daughter or son who is leopard print like me I will teach them to love themselves no matter what they look like because nothing can get to you if you have profoundly entrenched confidence and self love.

-Sinenhlanhla londiwe Meyiwa Magcaba is a depressed sexual violence survivor and aspiring writer who wants to change the black communities beliefs and norms explicitly through her writings
+Sinenhlanhla londiwe Meyiwa Magcaba is a depressed sexual violence survivor and aspiring writer who wants to change the Black communities beliefs and norms explicitly through her writings.